Kayan people (Borneo): Main activities and culture

-Their basic culture is similar to the other Dayak people in Borneo.
-Their agriculture was based upon shifting cultivation techniques and the cultivation of Upland rice.
+Their basic culture was and is still similar to the other Dayak people in Borneo.
+The agriculture is based upon shifting cultivation techniques and the cultivation of Upland rice.
 Other farming such as sago, corn, yams, pumpkin and tobacco are also cultivated.
-During the years of famine, sago is mined.
-Fishing (killing fish with poisons) plays an important role, and a smaller role is played by hunting with a sumpitan.
-The Kayan people are engaged in breeding pigs and chickens, while dogs are kept for ritual purposes.
-The Kayan people are known as excellent blacksmiths (the Kayan Mandau swords are the main item of exchange), boat builders and carpenters.
-Loom, weaving, production of tans, arts, wood carving, making of masks and pottery are also developed.
+During the years of famine, sago was mined.
+Traditionally, fishing played an important role, as well as hunting wild animals with sumpitan.
+They were engaged in breeding pigs and chickens, while dogs were kept for hunting (ngaso') and ritual purposes.